MeenakshiDurairaj/portfolio/posts/how-i-built-my-first-chatbot.md

 ---

-Building my first chatbot was both exciting and a little intimidating.
-I started with a simple goal: create a bot that could have a basic conversation with a user.
+To explore AI functionalities, I started with a simple goal: create a bot that could have a basic conversation with a user.

 ## 🧱 My Starting Point